 Almost my entire life I’ve been the “guy in charge.”
 Most of my childhood, I didn’t realize it was happening.
 I would see something that I wanted to do, and others would follow me.
 This trend continued through elementary, middle school, high school, even college.
-No matter what activity I was in, I tended to find myself in a position of authority or leadership.
-Boy Scouts, Class Projects, Varsity Sports, Fraternity life, after school activities… no matter what it was, I somehow found myself in charge.
+No matter what activity I was in, I found myself in a position of authority and leadership.
+Boy Scouts, Class Projects, Varsity Sports, Fraternity, after school activities… basically: Life.
 I didn’t even realize it was happening until college.
-Like so many “A” Type personalities, I realized that I was always in charge, and said “forget it, I don’t want to be the workhorse anymore!”
+Like so many “A” Type personalities, I eventually said “forget it, I don’t want to be the workhorse anymore!”

 After that meeting, I started researching leadership.
-I developed ideas on what would work, and what wouldn’t.
-I started paying attention to how people respond to different events and requests, and how to manage my responses to get the most out of the team.
-I started actively reading leadership books, and instead of just setting directions that I wanted to go in and waiting for others to follow, I started to analyze how the teams came together, and what I should be doing to help the team the most.
+I developed and tested ideas on what would and wouldn’t work.
+I started paying attention to how people respond to different events and requests; as well as how to manage my responses to get the most out of the team.
+I actively read leadership books.
+Eventually, I stopped setting directions that I wanted to go in and waited for others to follow.
+Instead, I started to analyze how the teams came together, define objectives, and determine what I should be doing to help the team the most.

 The next ten years were very busy.
-In that time I became a commissioned officer in the United States Army, deploying twice into combat (once as a front line leader, the second as division level staff).
-I’ve worked as a Project Manager for a fortune 200 company on multi-million dollar projects, and I’ve helped build 3 Toastmasters Clubs in the Houston Area.
-I’ve experienced a lot of fantastic leaders, and many many more not so fantastic.
-I’ve learned a lot over the last 10 years, and although I can’t claim to “get” everything, I think I have something to share.
-That is the purpose of the this blog.
-To share my lessons learned on leadership and hopefully help others learn from my lessons.
+In that time I became a commissioned officer in the United States Army, deploying twice into combat (once as a front line leader, awarded a Bronze Star for my actions; the second as division level staff, managing the Division’s Communications Network).
+I’ve worked as a Project Manager in Oil and Gas, Information Technology, and US Government; managing a variety of projects from multi-million manufacturing/commissioning jobs for a Fortune 200 Company, Oracle Implementations at multiple locations, 65,000 Person Events, and a communications network implementation in Baghdad, Iraq.
+I’ve experienced a lot of fantastic leaders, and many, many more not so fantastic.
+Although I can’t claim to “get” everything, I think I have something to share.
+That is the purpose: